EricTerrell/EBTCompass/README.md

 Key Features:

-* Display compass heading, current GPS coordinates, altitude, direction, and speed
+* Display compass heading, latitude, longitude, altitude, direction, and speed
+* Display current location as Latitude/Longitude and UTM (Universal Transverse Mercator)
 * Go to a specific point
 * Go along a given heading (e.g. North).
 Your device will speak or vibrate to help you course-correct.
 Ideal for archaeological surveys!
 * Share location
+* Save locations
+* Direct the user to previously-saved locations
+* Display points on a map
+* Share saved locations with other apps (spreadsheets, etc)
 * Customize update frequency of magnetometer, gyroscope, and GPS updates
 * Display sensor accuracy (magnetometer & gyroscope)
 * Level indicator for maximum compass accuracy
+* UTM coordinates are in WGS84/NAD83 format
 * Minimal battery use
 * Open source
 * Free.
 No ads!